jinkaiqian-color/CMYK-to-Lab-iccExtract/README.md

 ## Understanding ICC Profile Conversions in This Engine
 To understand how this utility predicts color transformations, it is helpful to look under the hood at how ICC profiles handle color data.
-Specifically, this tool mathematically ensures Absolute Colorimetric precision by leveraging the A2B1, B2A1, and wtpt (Media White Point) tags defined in the ICC specification (ISO 15076-1).
+Specifically, this tool mathematically ensures Absolute Colorimetric precision by leveraging the A2B1, B2A1, and wtpt (Media White Point) tags defined in the ICC specification.

 **Why Absolute Colorimetric?**